 - Add the roasted spices to a blender and grind to a coarse powder.

 - Transfer the masala mix to a bowl.
 Add salt, amchur, red chili powder and turmeric powder.
 Stir to combine.

 - Store the Achaar Masala in a clean, dry airtight jar at room temperature.

-- Achaar Masala has a shelf life of more than 6 months if stored at ideal conditions.
+- Achaar Masala has a shelf life of more than 6 months if stored in refrigerator.